9 Tips for Selecting Test Cases for Regression Testing

 A pro-tip for you before you start selecting the regression test cases is to make sure that your regression test suite is up-to-date and all obsolete test cases have been removed.

-1. Select test cases for Regression testing where there are recent code changes or functional changes
+1. Select test cases where there are recent code changes or functional changes

 Testers should first concentrate on all those test cases wherever there are recent changes in code/functionality of the application.
 There are higher chances of encountering issues in these areas.
 In the test case documentation, maintain the history of functionality changes in order to identify test cases which can be used in the regression suite later.